 12. Eliminate Straw: Avoid the use of straw with chickens.
 Straw is not absorbent and when it gets wet from droppings, drinking water, etc., it begins to decompose, creating a fly attractant.
 Learn more about what makes straw inappropriate for use in coops here.

 14. Fly traps.
 Each type of physical fly trap has its drawbacks: some are stinky, nasty to look at and some are costly, but most are effective to varying degrees.
 The type of inexpensive, disposable trap shown below should be hung no higher than four feet from the ground.
 They’re stinky, but they work.
 Never use hanging sticky fly strips with chickens– they inevitably manage to become tangled in feathers!

 - The Epps Biting Fly Trap attracts flies that bonk into the unit, fall into soapy water and drown.
 My neighbor has been using hers for years and can’t say enough good things about it.
 A visit to her chickens and horses is remarkably fly-free.
 You can see my neighbor’s Epps unit in this photo behind Scooby, the white horse enjoying a dust bath.

 15. Spinosad the Coop

-My treatment of choice for flies, lice and mites is veterinarian recommended Elector® PSP (the active ingredient is Spinosad).
+My treatment of choice for flies, lice and mites is poultry veterinarian recommended Elector® PSP (the active ingredient is Spinosad).
 “Spinosad (fermentation product of Saccharopolyspora (a type of bacteria).
 Single use controls all stages of mites.
 Also kills flies, beetles, agricultural insect pests.
-Can be used directly on laying hens and to spray buildings.”citation Elector PSP has no withdrawal period and can be used safely with chickens inside the coop.
+Can be used directly on laying hens and to spray buildings.”
+Elector PSP has no withdrawal period and can be used safely on and around chickens inside the coop.
 Spray in a clean coop at the rate of 1 ounce per 5 gallons of water.
-Learn more about the use of Elector PSP here and here
+To purchase single use bottles and to learn more about the use of Elector PSP, clickk here.